outbrain/ob1k/README.md

 ##Getting started
 Micro services architecture consists of a group of different services which communicate with each other.
-Ob1k supplies the infrastructure to build such microservices and means for them to communicate.
+Ob1k supplies the infrastructure to build such microservices and the means for them to communicate.
-The communication between services is based on a RPC protocol, (HTTP with JSON or [MessagePack](http://msgpack.org/) payload), using a user provided strongly typed interface.
+The communication between services is based on a RPC protocol, (HTTP with JSON or [MessagePack](http://msgpack.org/) payload), using a user provided, strongly typed interface.
 That said, the Ob1k server is actually an HTTP server, and you can use your favorite HTTP client to talk to your service, though we recommend you use ours ;)